Hacklad/ctbusway/README.md

 click Save at upper right.

 click Export -> MBTiles at upper right.
+Be sure to reset Zoom to 11-13 !!!
+Yes, every time.

 When that finishes, it should give you a link to "download" the export (Even though running locally... yep it's odd.)